linso34/mobile/README.md

-# Building a "ChatBot" application in React Native with AWS
+# Building a Mobile "ChatBot" application in React Native with AWS

 The objective is to start to get familiar with AWS Mobile services, including AWS Amplify and building a simple chatbot mobile application.